Thank you for reading our post, please rate this article at the end.

 2. Handle Repairs Immediately

-As with other assets you own, the basic rule of RV protection is to fix issues soon as they arise.
+As with other assets you own, the basic rule of RV protection is to fix issues as soon as they arise.

 For example, when your car brakes develop a problem, you don’t wait for the issue to escalate before you fix it.
-Instead, you call your mechanic immediately or repair yourself if it’s something you can manage.
+Instead, you call your mechanic immediately or repair it yourself if it’s something you can manage.

 That said, you should treat your RV investment with the same care, even if you mainly use it for pleasure.
 If you want to protect your investment, never ignore any RV problem.